-When I played the title track video of Penner’s new album for, my (then almost three year-old) Sebastian, two years ago, he was transfixed.
+When I played the title track video of Penner’s new album for, my almost three year-old, he was transfixed.
 His busy hands settled into his lap, eyes wide and his pretty mouth turned up into a small smile.
-Watching Fred Penner weave his magic is the simplest of joys, and one, it appears, that we relate to universally.
+Watching Fred Penner weave his magic is the simplest of joys, and one, it appears, that we relate to universally and across the generations.
 Affectionately dubbed the “Canadian Minister of Positivity” and legitimized with the Order of Canada and the Order of Manitoba—the man is a national treasure of the True North.

 Happily, a new generation of children will have the chance to experience Fred Penner’s magic in person as some of the schools in PEC and around Quinte have organized a school trip to see Penner perform.
 I asked some County Kids if they had any questions for Fred and they responded eagerly, so here’s a speed round Q n’ A with the man himself:

 Q. When did you learn to play the guitar?

 A. Hello Marijn!
 I started playing guitar when I was 15 years old.

 Q. What’s your favourite song to perform?

 A. The Cat Came Back

 Q. Do you work with anyone to make your songs?